Student Spotlight: Alyssa Pfluger

 “I was initially so completely overwhelmed.
 That first class was so intimidating, but I honestly don’t know where I’d be without this experience,” she said.
 “Encouraged by my success, I soon applied for progressively more challenging tasks and positions at each organization.
 I am so appreciative that my family recommended College of DuPage.
 It’s been an experience and that will truly help me as I move forward in my education.”

 Much of Pfluger’s coursework was inspired by her work outside of school.
 Anthropology and English courses helped as she studied and reported on behavioral changes in maturing snow leopards at the zoo, while Spanish language courses aided her work with the Field Museum’s Environment, Culture and Conservation department.
-These courses also helped cement her decision to major in biology and minor in business at Valparaiso.

 The College’s Living Leadership Program also provided a great way to get involved on campus and learn more about the institution and its students, Pfluger said.